 You will need this coverage to protect your personal belongings such as furniture, clothing, electronics, and other contents of your condo that may be damaged.
 This is usually covered either by cash value at the time of damage (which may be a cheaper plan because it accounts for depreciation) or replacement cost (which may be more expensive because it you don’t have to worry about replacing the items at a depreciated value).

-Here are some examples of optional coverages which you can add on top of your standard condo insurance policy:
+Here are some examples of optional condo insurance coverages that you can add on top of your standard condo insurance policy:

 Loss Assessment Coverage